Skip Navigation

 Personal Statement

-Born in the Comanche Nation capital of Lawton, Oklahoma, Dr. Dustin Tahmahkera is a parent of four, playwright and performer of Comanche-centric theatre, and professor of Indigenous media and sound at the University of Oklahoma, where he serves as the Wick Cary Chair of Native American Cultural Studies.
-A dual citizen of the Comanche Nation and the United States with the Tahmahkera and Lacefield families from southwestern Oklahoma, he engages the history and futurity of creative Natives’ images, sounds, and performances through onscreen, onstage, and on-mic oral and aural storytellers, performers, and cultural critics.
-In all, he uses his art and writing to strengthen relational accountability, well-being, and bridgebuilding in the spirit of his creative and intelligent ancestors.
+Born in the Comanche Nation capital of Lawton, Oklahoma, Dustin Tahmahkera is a Tulsa Artist Fellow, a playwright of Comanche-centric theatre, and professor of Indigenous art, media, and sound at the University of Oklahoma, where he serves as the Wick Cary Chair of Native American Cultural Studies.
+He engages the history and futurity of creative Natives’ images, sounds, and performances through onscreen, onstage, and on-mic storytellers and artists.
+In all, he uses his art and writing to strengthen relational accountability, well-being, and bridge-building in the spirit of his creative and intelligent ancestors.

 Tahmahkera may be contacted at numu@ou.edu.